eve-mas/eve-parity/README.md

 __EVE__ can be used via webservice from http://eve.cs.ox.ac.uk/eve

 ## PUBLICATION
-- J. Gutierrez, M. Najib, G. Perelli, and M. Wooldridge. __Automated Temporal Equilibrium Analysis: Verification and Synthesis of Multi-Player Games__. *Artificial Intelligence*, 2020.
+- J. Gutierrez, M. Najib, G. Perelli, and M. Wooldridge. __Automated Temporal Equilibrium Analysis: Verification and Synthesis of Multi-Player Games__.
+In *Artificial Intelligence*, 2020.
 In Press.
 [PDF](https://valvestate.github.io/files/aij20.pdf)

 - J. Gutierrez, M. Najib, G. Perelli, and M. Wooldridge. __EVE: A Tool for Temporal Equilibrium Analysis__.
 In *Proceedings of the 16th International Symposium on Automated Technology for Verification and Analysis (ATVA-2018)*, Los Angeles, October 2018.
 [PDF](https://valvestate.github.io/files/atva18.pdf)